 With Qatar-based Ooredoo recently launched and Telenor Myanmar on the way, there is finally some competition and a look into the future of what will likely be a rapid change here in the country.

-There have been some challenges however.
+There have been some challenges, however.
 An Ooredoo spokesperson said they have even had to use oxen to carry equipment to some locations as they deploy their network.
 Welcome to Myanmar.

 It’s best to visit one of the Ooredoo stores in downtown Yangon or Mandalay for the highest chance of English help, but seriously, everyone and their dog sells Ooredoo SIM cards and top-ups.
 I wasn’t asked for any ID, and was in and out of the random mobile phone shop in less than 5 minutes.

-You *may* need to provide your passport (though it’s unlikely), and you will require an unlocked phone or have to buy a phone while here.
+You *may* need to provide your passport (though it’s unlikely), and you will require an unlocked phone or have to buy a phone in-country.
 If your phone is currently locked, you may be able to have your phone unlocked at a general mobile store if you don’t mind potentially voiding your warranty.

 1500 kyat will get you a SIM card ready for 3G data access.